larsgroeber/lpzrobots-install-script/README.md

 	sudo make all
 	sudo ln -sf PATH-TO-LpzRobots/lpzrobots-master/opende/ode/src/.libs/libode_dbl.so.1 /lib/libode_dbl.so.1

+At the end the script checks if the installation was successful by starting one of the examples included with the lpzrobots-files.

 ## Usage

 1. Download the zip-archive or clone the repository to your hard-drive